 Job Industry: Cyber Security Jobs

-A Global leading company is currently recruiting for a ForgeRock SME/Architect that has experience with ForgeRock IAM )Identity and Access Management.
-6 month rolling contract paying up to £800 per…
+A global leading company is currently recruiting for a Generative AI - Machine Learning Scientist that has indepth experience with GenAI and ML.
+6 month contract, paying up £850 per…

-A Global leading company is currently recruiting for a ForgeRock SME/Architect that has experience with ForgeRock IAM )Identity and Access Management.
-6 month rolling contract paying up to £750 per…
+A global leading company is currently recruiting for a Artificial intelligence software engineer that has experience with AI, PyTorch, TensorFlow and Machine Learning.
+6 month contract, paying up £900 per…

 Cyber security is the protection of networks, systems and data from cyber attacks using various technologies, controls and processes.
 These attacks are typically aimed at accessing, altering or destroying sensitive information, with some of the most common being malware, ransomware and phishing.
 An effective cyber security approach consists of several layers of protection over potential targets, which cyber security professionals will oversee.

 There is no single path to a career in cyber security, so people get into it from many different angles.
 A cyber security degree is not always required, but qualifications in computer science or related areas will go a long way.
 What’s most important is that you have a profound interest in how technology works, as well as a deep insight into what needs protecting and why exactly things are unsecure.
 Here are a few suggested ways to gain this understanding:

 Starting in an IT role unrelated to cyber security will help you learn the fundamentals needed for a future security role.
 Learning coding, database management and system configuration will all come in handy.

 Focusing on one area of cyber security will help you hone the skills you need to get there.
 For example, if you wanted to go into web security, look at web developer jobs first.